JohnGC1510/milestone_project_3/TESTING.md

 ### **Navigation**
 ---
-- All links have been tested for admin, studnet and teacher users and no broken links were discovered.
+- All links have been tested for admin, student and teacher users and no broken links were discovered.
-- If a student user attempts to access a part of the site they do not have premisssions for (adding questions etc.) they are re-directed to a page informing them off their lack of premisssions and offering navigation to thier profile page
+- If a student user attempts to access a part of the site they do not have permissions for (adding questions etc.) they are re-directed to a page informing them off their lack of permissions and offering navigation to their profile page
-- If a guest users attempts to access the main parts of the website they are  re-dircted to a page that asks them to sign-up/login
+- If a guest users attempts to access the main parts of the website they are re-directed to a page that asks them to sign-up/login
 - Navigation bar displays correct items depending if the user is logged in or out
 - Navigation bar displays the correct items depending on the type of user logged in
 ---
 ### **Index**
-- Page displays correclty and is only shown if the user is not logged into the site.
+- Page displays correctly and is only shown if the user is not logged into the site.
 #### Login / Register
-- Login and register functionallity extensively tested, a bug was recently found where capatilized passwords were not accepted as I mistakenly applied .lower() to the password received from the login form.
+- Login and register functionality extensively tested, a bug was recently found where capitalized passwords were not accepted as I mistakenly applied .lower() to the password received from the login form.
 This has now been fixed. - Register form feedback has been tested for all fields and the correct feedback displays when a user fills in field incorrectly and then submits the form.

 ### **User Pages**
 ---